varletjs/varlet/packages/varlet-ui/src/picker/docs/en-US.md

 ### Columns Number

 `columns-num` property is used to config number of columns to be displayed.
-Specifically, Set `columns-num` with `0`, total columns will be displayed.
+Specifically, set `columns-num` with `0`, total columns will be displayed.

 ```html
 <script setup>